strimzi/strimzi.github.io/_posts/2021-11-19-migrating-kafka-with-mirror-maker2.md

 Kafka clusters between different OpenShift platforms, and how to overcome them by using Apache MirrorMaker and [Strimzi Operators](https://strimzi.io/).

+*NOTE*: The article and the examples describe and implement the process for OpenShift, the enterprise version of Kubernetes from Red Hat.
+However the content applies perfectly for a Kubernetes platform.

-Nowadays, many modern architectures are deployed on top of cloud platforms.
+Nowadays, many modern architectures are deployed on top of container management platforms.
 OpenShift is one of the most standard of those platforms.
 These modern architectures are based in many patterns ([Event-Driven Architectures](https://www.redhat.com/en/topics/integration/what-is-event-driven-architecture), [Capture Data Change](https://www.redhat.com/en/topics/integration/what-is-change-data-capture), [Reactive Systems](https://www.reactivemanifesto.org/)) using data streaming platforms as backbone to glue everything in a fashion way.
 Apache Kafka is the most extended component to implement that backbone.

 OpenShift and Apache Kafka are evolving so fast, and organizations are evolving their Cloud platforms where they face some of the following migration